Scammers are now selling fraudulent COVID-19 tests to trick employers - NewsBreak

 “In public health, we are very busy just dealing with the sheer volume of testing results that we have coming in.
 So when we get questions of potential fraud from an employer, it kind of slows down our daily process,” said Hoover.

 So how are these scammers reaching out to people?
-We came across a message on Instagram offering us a fake COVID test to help get two weeks of paid time off.
-The scammer then directed to an account that outlined the test would cost him $60, meaning more money in their bank.
+Well, one-day WNCT’s Ford Sanders came across a message in his inbox on Instagram offering him a fake covid test to help him get two weeks of paid time off.
+The scammer then directed him to an account that outlined the test would cost him $60, meaning more money in their bank.

 “One bad egg or one person that would be trying to set up a fraudulent situation like that can snowball quickly, and cause a lot of others to have to be out of the office setting based on exposures,” said Hoover.